 What doesn’t qualify as a good thing is

-> - Moon shots, i.e. hard to reach targets
+- Moon shots, i.e. targets that are difficult to reach

-> - “to be the best”, that is, to measure oneself against the competition.
+- “to be the best”, i.e. to measure oneself against the competition

-> - Social responsibility, i.e. things that the company pursues in addition to its primary objective
+- Social responsibility, i.e. things that the company also pursues in addition to its actual objective

-> The role of leadership
+The role of leadership

-> With this in mind, perhaps the role of a CEO should be redefined as “guardian of the good cause” or “chief vision officer.”
+From this point of view, perhaps the role of a CEO should be redefined as “guardian over the good cause” or “chief vision officer”.

-> Martin Luther King Jr. Says in his legendary speech “I have a dream” – he didn’t say “I have a plan”.
+Martin Luther King Jr. Says in his legendary speech “I have a dream” – he did not say “I have a plan”.
 Of course he needed a plan, but as the “CEO” of the civil rights movement, he was not responsible for making the plan.
-He was responsible for the dream and for making sure that those who were responsible for the plans worked to move the dream forward.
+He was responsible for the dream and for making sure that those who were responsible for the plans were working to move the dream forward.
 His responsibility was to look beyond the day and keep the dream alive.

-> Sinek identifies three pillars of an organization – advancing a purpose, protecting people, and making a profit.
-“Inifinite Game” minded leaders work hard to get those priorities right; to look beyond the financial constraints of the current day and they put people before profits as often as possible.
+Sinek identifies three pillars of an organization – advancing a purpose, protecting people and generating a profit.
+“Inifinite Game” minded leaders work hard to get these priorities right; to look beyond the financial constraints of the current day and they put people before profits as often as possible.
 This promotes employee engagement and prepares the following point: trusting teams.

-> Leaders are not responsible for results, leaders are responsible for the people who are responsible for the results.
+Leaders are not responsible for results, leaders are responsible for the people who are responsible for the results.
 And the best way to drive performance in an organization is to create an environment where information can flow freely, mistakes can be pointed out, and help can be offered and accepted.

 In short, an environment where people feel safe among themselves.